metwork-framework/mfdata/doc/mfdata_additional_tutorials.md

 arg_failure-policy = move
 arg_failure-policy-move-dest-dir = /tmp/convert-grib2-failure
 ```
-So, we have to override the value to `move'.
+So, we have to override the value to `move`.

-To be  bable to raise an error in our plugin process, you may decrease the value of the `rlimit_fsize` option in the `[step_main]` section of the `convert_grib2/config.ini` file, e.g.
+To be  bable to raise an error in our plugin process, you may decrease the value of the `rlimit_fsize` option in the `[step_main]` section of the `convert_grib2/config.ini` file, e.g.:

 ```cfg
 ...
 # rlimit_fsize =>  maximum size of a file which the process may create.